renesas-rz/meta-renesas/README.md

   ```
   QT_DEMO = "1"
   ```
-* Realtime Linux: choose realtime characteristic of Linux kernel to build with.
+* Realtime Linux (unsupported for RZ/V2M and RZ/V2MA): choose realtime characteristic of Linux kernel to build with.
 You can enable this feature by setting the value "1" to IS_RT_BSP variable in local.conf:
   ```
   IS_RT_BSP = "1"
   ```